Cash out is one of the best betting tools on the market and now an integral part of any betting app.

 The William Hill offering is ‘Cash in’, like some other bookies, but the premise remains the same.
-William Hill offer both full and partial Cash out, on both single bets and multiples.
+William Hill offers both full and partial Cash out on both single bets and multiples.
 This means they cover everything except the automatic version.
+You can read more on the WH Cash In feature on our page.

 Paddy Power was one of the first bookmakers in the U.K. to offer Cash out, and it is one of the best on offer.
 In addition to full Cash out, you can also enjoy partial Cash out where you can utilise the green slider button.
 You can then scale the Cash out you want to take in percentage terms.
 A great feature which is really helpful for customers!

-Coral is a well-established bookie and as you would expect their Cash out offering comes up trumps.
+Coral is a well-established bookie, and as you would expect, their Cash out offering comes up trumps.
 They offer both a full and partial cash-out option, and it is straightforward and simple to use!
+Coral cash out is one of the quickest and easiest to use from any UK bookie.

-As one of the longest standing U.K. bookies, they have a great reputation that is backed up with some great feature, of course, a Cashing out facility is one of them.
+As one of the longest standing U.K. bookies, they have an excellent reputation that is backed up with some great feature, of course, a Cashing out facility is one of them.
 Simple to use, fast and available on a wide variety of market

 So there you go, the best six apps for using Cash out on.
-You can check out more of our helpful guides, like which are the best Live Streaming apps
+You can check out more of our helpful guides, like which are the best Live Streaming apps.
+Two other popular bookies you can also consider are Ladbrokes (read more on Ladbrokes Cash Out) and Sky Bet (home of the request a bet) who both offer the cash-out feature.

 Essentially the Cash out button gives you the chance to close a bet before a match or event is over.
 So, if you have a hunch that a team might make a comeback, you can bet on that outcome during the game before it finishes.